TheRealFREDP3D/llm-chat-indexer/README.md

    cp .env.template .env
    ```

-   Edit `.env` to add your API key for the chosen LLM provider and adjust other settings as needed.
+   Edit `.env` to add your API key for the chosen LLM provider and adjust other settings.

 ## Usage